microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

     `
      ![](images/updateprice.png)

-1. To view the new price, select **Products** table and then **View Data** .
+1. To view the new price, select **Products** table and then **View Data**.

     ![](images/pricedata2.png)

-   You have made the database changes in your local and generated migration scripts.
+   You have made the database changes in your **pul-dev** and generated migration scripts.
 You will now change the application code.

 1. Open **Index.html** file from the path `src\PartsUnlimitedWebsite\Views\Home\` , make the changes as shown below and save the changes.